New York Pharmacy Technician Registration Guide

 How to get a New York pharmacy technician license

-Getting certified and registered as a pharmacy technician in New York is a straightforward process when you follow the right steps.
-Thanks to flexible online training options, you can complete your education and apply for your registration from home.
+Becoming a pharmacy technician in New York is a straightforward process when you follow the required steps.
+Thanks to flexible training options and online registration, you can complete much of the process from home.

 Write your awesome label here.

-Step 2: Pass the PTCB certification exam (PTCE)
+Step 2: Pass the Pharmacy Technician Certification Exam (PTCE)

 Step 3: Register as a pharmacy technician